tdw535/TwoLayerFlowVisual/ideas/plan.md

 - [ ] Start writing the C++ engine for two layer flow

-- [ ] Figure out linking of boost and/or FFTW3 and possibly even eigen
+- [x] Figure out linking of boost and/or FFTW3 and possibly even eigen; Got Eigen working

+- [ ] Figure out how to do fft with eigen

+- [ ] Start work on equation solver

 - [ ] Engine should use the linearized equations for now for simplicity